JuanAndresGra/introductoryProgramAltimetrik/README.md

 # introductoryProgramAltimetrik

-This is my generic repo
+This is my generic repository

-My documentacion is in this link
+My documentation is in this link

 https://docs.google.com/document/d/1hEqGEeEPkMDO4DLtbWgho89kgIxlg836ClUzpFVblqw/edit?usp=sharing